nganani/node-red-m2x/README.md

 </ul>
     <div>
     <H3>Authentication</H3>
-    There are 2 ways to pass authentication using the flow designer M2X Node.
+    <p>There are two ways to pass authentication using the M2X Node:<p>
     <ul>
-        <li>Used the node configuration and set the relevant X-M2X-KEY.
+        <li>Use the node configuration and set the relevant X-M2X-KEY.
         <li>Pass the X-M2X-KEY via msg.m2x_key.
     </ul>
     </div>